jookimmy/optumRx-patient-app/README.md

 # optumRx-patient-app

+HUGE SPECIAL THANKS TO THE PEOPLE WHO DESIGNED THE WEBRTC LIBRARY TO MAKE PEER 2 PEER CONNECTIONS AND DATA CHANNELS EASIER!

 Personalized mobile app for patients of Optum Rx to be able to treat themselves

 To use the phone app: